Halspiviridae: Replication cycle

 Viral replication is cytoplasmic.
 Entry into the host cell is achieved by virus attachment to the host cell.
-An adsorption rate constant for His1 of 1.9 x 10^{−12} ml min^{−1} has been experimentally determined by Pietilä et al. (2013).
+An adsorption rate constant for His1 of 1.9 × 10^{−12} ml min^{−1} has been experimentally determined by Pietilä et al. (2013).
 DNA-templated transcription is the method of transcription.
 Haloarcula hispanica may serve as a host.
 Transmission occurs via passive diffusion.